 - You’re in a Medicare Advantage HMO or PPO.

-- You join a separate Medicare Prescription Drug Plan.
+- You join a separate Medicare drug plan.

 How Medicare Supplement Insurance (Medigap) policies work with Medicare Advantage Plans